-3) Waiver providers must provide training as follows:

--All staff must be provided with orientation training upon hire, and annually thereafter, in the following areas, including but not limited to:

-a) Identifying, Preventing and Reporting of Abuse, Neglect and Exploitation in accordance with the MS Vulnerable Person's Act

-b) Rights and Dignity

-c) HIPAA Compliance

-d) Assisted Living Waiver Requirements

-e) Emergency Preparedness

-f) Stress Reduction

-g) Behavior Programs

-h) Rational/Behavioral Therapy

-- All staff must maintain CPR and First Aid certifications.

-- Direct care staff, excluding any RN, LPN, or CNA who maintains an active and current unencumbered license to practice in the state of Mississippi or a privilege to practice in Mississippi with a compact license, must successfully complete a curriculum training course upon hire prior to rendering services and annually thereafter, as designated by DOM.

-- Each provider must have a program manager who is nationally certified as Brain Injury Specialist.

-- All providers must maintain a current training plan as a component of their Policies/Procedures documenting their method of choice for the completion of required training.
-This training plan must be available to DOM upon request.

-- Documentation of completed training must be maintained at the facility and made available to DOM upon request.
-Failure to comply with training requirements will require an acceptable plan of correction by the provider.
-Continued non-compliance will result in suspension of Medicaid referrals and waiver admissions until successful completion of training requirements is met.

-4) Each provider must:

-a) Conduct a national criminal background check with fingerprints on all employees prior to employment, and every two (2) years thereafter, and maintain the record in the employee personnel file.

-b) Conduct checks, prior to employment and monthly thereafter, to ensure employees are not listed on the Mississippi Nurse Aide Abuse Registry or listed on the Office of Inspector General's Exclusion List and maintain the record in the employee personnel file.

-c) Not have been, or employ individuals who have been, convicted of or pleaded guilty or nolo contendere to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, any sex offense listed in Section 45-33-23(f) of the Mississippi Codes, child abuse, arson, grand larceny, burglary, gratification of lust, aggravated assault, or felonious abuse and/or battery of a vulnerable adult, or that any such conviction or plea was reversed on appeal or a pardon was granted for the conviction or plea.
+- 3) Waiver providers must provide training as follows: - -All staff must be provided with orientation training upon hire, and annually thereafter, in the following areas, including but not limited to: - a) Identifying, Preventing and Reporting of Abuse, Neglect and Exploitation in accordance with the MS-Vulnerable Person's Act - b) Rights and Dignity - c) HIPAA Compliance - d) Assisted Living Waiver Requirements - e) Emergency Preparedness - f) Stress Reduction - g) Behavior Programs - h) Rational/Behavioral Therapy - All staff must maintain CPR and First Aid certifications. - Direct care staff, excluding any RN, LPN, or CNA who maintains an active and current unencumbered license to practice in the state of Mississippi or a privilege to practice in Mississippi with a compact license, must successfully complete a curriculum training course upon hire prior to rendering services and annually thereafter, as designated by DOM. - Each provider must have a program manager who is nationally certified as Brain Injury Specialist. - All providers must maintain a current training plan as a component of their Policies/Procedures documenting their method of choice for the completion of required training.
+This training plan must be available to DOM upon request. - Documentation of completed training must be maintained at the facility and made available to DOMupon request.
+Failure to comply with training requirements will require an acceptable plan of correctionby the provider.
+Continued non-compliance will result in suspension of Medicaid referrals and waiveradmissions until successful completion of training requirements is met. - 4) Each provider must: - a) Conduct a national criminal background check with fingerprints on all employees prior to employment, and every two (2) years thereafter, and maintain the record in the employee personnel file. b) Conduct checks, prior to employment and monthly thereafter, to ensure employees are not listed on the Mississippi Nurse Aide Abuse Registry or listed on the Office of Inspector General's Exclusion List and maintain the record in the employee personnel file. - e) Not have been, or employ individuals who have been, convicted of or pleaded guilty or nolocontendere to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, any sex offense listed in Section 45-33-23(f) of the Mississippi Codes, child abuse, arson, grand-larceny, burglary, gratification of lust, aggravated assault, or felonious abuse and/or battery of a vulnerable adult, or that any such conviction or plea was reversed on appeal or a pardon was granted for the conviction or plea.

+Providers must comply with Title 23 of the Mississippi Administrative Code.
+Waiver specific provider enrollment and compliance requirements are detailed in Part 208 of the code.

-Verification of Provider Qualifications
+Verification of Provider Qualifications Entity Responsible for Verification:

+DOM

-Entity Responsible for Verification: DOM Frequency of Verification: Initially Prior to Enrollment and Annually Thereafter
+Frequency of Verification:

+Initially Prior to Enrollment and Annually Thereafter